1.4 — Variable assignment and initialization

 One of the most common mistakes that new programmers make is to confuse the assignment operator (=) with the equality operator (==).
 Assignment (=) is used to assign a value to a variable.
 Equality (==) is used to test whether two operands are equal in value.

-One downside of assignment is that it requires at least two statements: one to define the variable, and one to assign the value.
+One downside of assignment is that assigning a value to a just-defined object requires two statements: one to define the variable, and another to assign the value.

 These two steps can be combined.
-When a variable is defined, you can also provide an initial value for the variable at the same time.
-This is called initialization.
-The value used to initialize a variable is called an initializer.
+When an object is defined, you can optionally give it an initial value.
+The process of specifying an initial value for an object is called initialization, and the syntax used to initialize an object is called an initializer.
+Informally, the initial value is often called an “initializer” as well.

-Initialization in C++ is surprisingly complex, so we’ll present a simplified view here.
+Unlike assignment (which is comparably simple), initialization in C++ is surprisingly complex, so we’ll present a simplified view here to get started.

-There are 6 basic ways to initialize variables in C++:
+There are 5 commonly used ways to initialize variables in C++:

-int b = 5; // initializer after equals sign (copy initialization)
+int b = 5; // copy-initialization (initial value after equals sign)

-int d { 7 }; // initializer in braces (direct list initialization)
+int d { 7 }; // direct-list initialization (initial value in braces)

 You may see the above forms written with different spacing (e.g. int d{7};).
 Whether you use extra spaces for readability or not is a matter of personal preference.